 At the end of February 2019, the former ChurchCare website closed down following the end of its hosting contract; all the ChurchCare content has been rewritten, updated and transferred to a new section of the CofE’s central website.
 Users of the revised CofE site will be familiar with the format, with its proliferation of photographs, large font and use of “find out more” links.
 For those wishing to access the Guidance Notes more directly, we have produces the following “quick links”.

 This post provides links to the Main Headings (e.g. Accessibility, Alterations and Extensions, &c) which take the reader to the full range of advice on the topic; the Guidance Note links are for those who wish only to access these documents, most of which provide statutory guidance.
 At the end of this is post is a link to our summary of the Legal Status of the Guidance Notes.
 Links to Guidance notes on this page were last updated on 13 September 2021.

 Some aspects of the guidance are “under construction”.
 The above links represent the situation on 11 September 2021.

 We reviewed the legal status of guidance produced by the Church Buildings Council (CBC) in our post Pews vs Chairs: Application of CBC Guidance, in which we considered the extent to which the guidance was binding.
 In summary we concluded:

-- CBC guidance notes are issued under statutory authority; however, they are not documents with statutory authority as they have not been not approved by Parliament (or Synod);
+- Although CBC guidance notes are issued under statutory authority, notes are not documents with statutory authority since, individually, each has not been approved by General Synod or Parliament;